-Doctoral Network in Artificial Intelligence for Future Digital Health is a doctoral training centre funded by the University of Liverpool from October 2019 to train the next generation of world-leading experts in Artificial Intelligence to solve data intensive problems in healthcare.
+Doctoral Network in Artificial Intelligence for Future Digital Health is a doctoral training centre funded by the University of Liverpool from October 2019 to train the next generation of world-leading experts in Data Science an AI to solve data intensive problems in healthcare.

 Vision of the doctoral network